r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/donttest/README.txt

 Other details as
 https://www.stats.ox.ac.uk/pub/bdr/Rconfig/r-devel-linux-x86_64-fedora-gcc

-The latest results are with Fedora 38; earlier ones with F34.
+The latest results are with Fedora 40; earlier ones with F34, 36 or 38.

 Examples are selected by manual inspection so this may not be fully updated.